pankajrajput1462/spring-best-practice/devops/README.md

 Now you can clean up the resources you created in your cluster:
 `$ kubectl delete service hello-node`
 `$ kubectl delete deployment hello-node`

+> Elastic Search

+Below are the commands which are  being frequently used for elastic search-

+``